So finally you landed that interview but now you’re getting the jitters.

 16. What do you understand by social media listening?

 Social media listening is the task of using data on social media as your research data source.
 This is one of the most solid ways of doing market research.
-By using a social media listening tool, you can research your market, do social selling, and analyze competitors easily.
+Using some of the best social media listening tools, you can research your market, do social selling, and analyze competitors easily.

 Parting Words